skandium/skandium.github.io/_posts/2022-04-12-spatial-embeddings.markdown

 ### MLP on raw features

 First, to prove what is probably obvious to people with DL experience, you can't simply pass the complex numeric features into a fully connected layer.
 We'll try with the following model, that passes the inputs directly to `self.feedforward_layer`.
+While MLPs are in theory universal function approximators, it's inefficient to force them to learn the relevant "splits" from scalar inputs.

 ```python
 class MLPModel(KerasModel):